-On this Fab Friday, we’re discussing why emotional intelligence is important and how to be more aware of it.
+On this Fab Friday, we’re highlighting why emotional intelligence is important and how to be more aware of it.

 Author and career coach Christopher Connors defines Emotional Intelligence (EQ for short) as, “the ability to: recognize, understand and manage our own emotions.
 Recognize, understand and influence the emotions of others.
 In practical terms, this means being aware that emotions can drive our behavior and impact people (positively and negatively), and learning how to manage those emotions.”